 You and your clinician will review symptom measures, reflect on what helped most, and fine-tune the plan.
 You’ll set targeted goals for the next month and create strategies for known triggers such as exams, travel, or busy seasons at work.

-within two to six weeks, especially after exposures begin.
-A common
+Many people notice relief within two to six weeks, especially after exposures begin.
+A common course for meaningful, sustained change is eight to sixteen weeks, with occasional booster sessions afterward.

 Many programs combine both so you can get the flexibility of telehealth and the depth of occasional in-person sessions..